BhagirathHegde/EVA4-S15/README.md

 - Link to my model:
 - So after trying various models available, I choose to work with UNet model
 - I tried using ResNet like our previous assignments and also various types of Autoencoders - but the results never looked good and I had lot of difficulties dealing with the input data
-- UNet is also and encoder-decoder model and I choose this because it is used to predict very minute data in medical field like tumur and cell detection
+- UNet is also an encoder-decoder model useful for detecting very minute data in medical field like tumur and cell detection.Hence it     proved to be perfect to detect masks and depth images
-- No dense layer in UNet model, so images of different sizes can be used as input - So I first tried running the model on 64x64 size images and then switched to the 224x224 images of our dataset (transfer learning)
+- There is no dense layer in UNet model, so images of different sizes can be used as input - So I first tried running the model on 64x64 size images and then switched to the 224x224 images of our dataset (transfer learning)
 - The only change I had to make was pass two images in the model summary instead of one (which we were passing earlier)
 ```summary(model, input_size=[(3,64,64),(3,64,64)])```
 - **No. of parameters: 33,389,314**